-No. We will continue to work toward a more sustainable forestry future during this period of closure.
+No. We continue to work toward a more sustainable forestry future during this period.
 Our programmatic and administrative staff who can work remotely will do so.
 Our facilities staff will adjust their schedules so they can continue to monitor and maintain our Washington Park campus and Magness Memorial Tree Farm while minimizing social contact.

 Has there been a case of COVID-19 at World Forestry Center?

 No. We do not have any confirmed cases connected to our campus or staff.
-However, given that COVID-19 has already been diagnosed in Multnomah County due to community spread, we believe that we must do what we can for the health and safety of our community.
 Currently, experts suggest the best thing we can do to slow the spread of COVID-19 is to minimize nonessential social contact (e.g., social distancing).
 This facility closure is our way of supporting that effort.

 How will this impact the International Fellowship Program?

-For the first time in over 25 years, World Forestry Center’s International Fellowship Program will not happen as planned in 2020.
+World Forestry Center’s International Fellowship Program has been temporarily paused due to the pandemic.
 But we are adapting in real-time to make the program better than ever.
-Learn more about why we made the difficult decision to cancel the program this year.
+Learn more about why we made the difficult decision to temporarily cancel the program.

 How I can help World Forestry Center continue its work?

 As an organization focused on shaping society through events and experiences, our decision to temporarily close our doors is having immediate impacts.
 We are adjusting to this new reality, strengthening our programming, and preparing for when we can once again bring people together to weave the social fabric so necessary to shape a sustainable forestry future.
 Whenever possible, we are evolving and reimagining our work to take place virtually.